Working Tax Credit

 - Couples where at least one is aged 25 or over and works 30 hours or more a week.

 Note that Working Tax Credit is a means tested benefit.
 This means that you don't automatically qualify for a payment.
-Other factors, including your income are taken into account.
-Use this calculator to get an idea as to whether or not you may qualify.
+Other factors, including your income, are taken into account.
+Use the Tax Credits General Enquiries page to get an idea as to whether or not you may qualify.

 Who Can Qualify For Childcare Costs?